• 10.00am - 5.30pm

 Alterations

 Crowe's watercolours were characterised by a vivid fluidity which was lost when they were transferred to print.
-The dense nature of box-wood used for wood engraving meant that it was hard to work, making it difficult to reproduce the subtleties of drawing.
+The dense nature of box-wood, used for wood engraving, meant that it was hard to work, making it difficult to reproduce the subtleties of drawing.

 His sketches were also often revised and redrawn by the engravers in London in order to heighten their sense of drama.

 Lieutenant Henry John Wilkinson of the 9th (The East Norfolk) Regiment of Foot was a prolific amateur artist who also illustrated the Crimea.
-His sketches are of variable technical ability and range from quick, well-observed studies drawn on small sketchbook pages in pencil or pen and ink, to larger, detailed scenes rendered by a delicate use of watercolour over pencil.
+His sketches are of variable technical ability and range: from quick, well-observed studies drawn on small sketchbook pages in pencil or pen and ink, to larger, detailed scenes rendered by a delicate use of watercolour over pencil.

-The Illustrated London News reproduced a number of Wilkinson’s drawings but altered many of them for clarity.
+'The Illustrated London News' reproduced a number of Wilkinson’s drawings but altered many of them for clarity.

-Beyond the Crimea
+Beyond Crimea

 After the Crimean War, printing processes improved so the number of drawn illustrations in the illustrated press declined in favour of photographs.
-By the outbreak of the Boer War (1899-1902), some illustrated papers used glossy, heavier paper, better suited to reproducing photographs.
+By the outbreak of the Boer War (1899-1902), some illustrated papers used glossy, heavier paper, better suited to reproducing photography.

-In March 1900, The Illustrated London News noted that ‘sketches and photographs from South Africa, now arriving in profusion, help those who live at home at ease to picture scenes of which the cable or the newsletter has already made them aware.’
+In March 1900, 'The Illustrated London News' noted that ‘sketches and photographs from South Africa, now arriving in profusion, help those who live at home at ease to picture scenes of which the cable or the newsletter has already made them aware’.

 Fought over a vast expanse of territory and far from London, images of the war lagged behind events that they depicted by weeks.
 But the delay offered some advantages to editors, who could gauge public opinion and publish accordingly.
 Staff artists could redraw images sent from foreign correspondents to include prominent features or the portraits of prominent individuals.